alpha-nero1/Simple-Web-UI/README.md

 # 🖥️ Simple Web UI
 A simple next.js application.
 It is a follow-along implementation of the tutorial on the next.js site, found here: https://nextjs.org/learn/basics/create-nextjs-app
+The project demonstrates some key things:
+1. All material from the official next.js website tutorial/documentation.
+2. SEO good practices.
+3. Simple next.js webiste implementation.

 ## 🚀 Getting Started